splunk/public-o11y-docs/get-started/o11y-ai-promptlibrary.rst

 When you receive an alert, possible prompts you might use in the Assistant to help resolve the incident include the following:

-* Example 1: I received an alert related to the paymentservice.
+* I received an alert related to the paymentservice.
 What's happening?

-* Example 2: I received an alert with incident ID Ggn_D1TA4BU.
+* I received an alert with incident ID Ggn_D1TA4BU.
 What's going on?

-* Example 3: Can you look at my APM data and logs to understand the root cause of this issue?
+* Can you look at my APM data and logs to understand the root cause of this issue?

 .. raw:: html

     <embed>
-      <h4>Example prompt 1: Poor<a name="example-prompt-1-poor" class="headerlink" href="#example-prompt-1-poor" title="Permalink to this headline">¶</a></h4>
+      <h4>Example prompt: Poor<a name="example-prompt-1-poor" class="headerlink" href="#example-prompt-1-poor" title="Permalink to this headline">¶</a></h4>
     </embed>

 :guilabel:`I received an alert related to the paymentservice.
 What's happening?`